ludocode/onramp/docs/virtual-machine.md

 There are sixteen registers numbered `0x80` to `0x8F`.
 All instructions can operate on all registers, but some registers have special behaviour (such as the instruction pointer and stack pointer) and others have strong conventions on their use (such as the frame pointer and program pointer.)
 These latter registers are given special names.

+- Registers `r0` through `r9` are general-purpose caller-preserved registers.
+They are used for local variables.
+Some of them have special purposes:

-- Registers `r0`, `r1`, `r2` and `r3` are general-purpose caller-preserved registers that are used as function arguments and return values.
-See the Calling Convention section below.
+    - Registers `r0`, `r1`, `r2` and `r3` are used as the first four function and syscall arguments.

-- Registers `r4`, `r5`, `r6`, `r7`, `r8` and `r9` are general purpose caller-preserved registers.
-These are typically used for local variables in functions.
+    - Register `r0` is often used as a return value.
+It is set to the process info table at the start of the program.

+    - Register `r9` is used as a context parameter for syscalls.

 - Registers `ra` and `rb` are "scratch space" registers.
 They are clobbered not only by function calls but also by compound assembly instructions.
 They can be used for temporary space when writing bytecode by hand but they are best avoided when writing or emitting assembly.

 - Register `rsp` is the stack pointer.
 It points to the last value pushed on the stack.
 The Onramp VM stack grows down.
 The stack pointer must always be aligned to a 4-byte boundary and must always have 128 bytes free under it for interrupts and syscalls.
 There is no [red zone](https://en.wikipedia.org/wiki/Red_zone_(computing)); it is an error to read or write to the stack area under the stack pointer.
+The stack pointer is set to the end of free memory at the start of the program.

 - Register `rfp` is the frame pointer.
 It points to the start of the current function's stack frame.
 This is the location where the previous frame pointer was pushed, forming a linked list of stack frames.